 This program is approved on the Co-Curricular Record!

 As a S.T.E.A.M Coach in the S.T.E.A.M Mentorship Academy, you will lead weekly 1-hour workshops training high school students to develop, plan and execute innovative activities and workshops related to STEAM using a Design Thinking Model.
 In addition, your time coaching high school students will include helping students understand how to create facilitation guides, presentation materials, and engaging activities for community partners as part of an event to be held at the UTM Campus.

 Participating students will be able to develop the following competencies:

-Complete all required training modules and program-specific training in (Early October).
+- Complete all required program-specific training (Early October).

 - Students will be required to attend synchronous virtual weekly one-hour team meetings.

 “I had a wonderful time at the STEAM day and I am grateful for this opportunity to help foster my leadership abilities and mentorship skills.
 I would like to thank UTM for hosting this program.”

 “I really had a great experience working with the CSE, you can really tell they are passionate about the student experience and supporting students.
 I loved working with my team this year and I’m excited about the future of this portfolio.
 I'm really proud of our work with this pilot project and the work we put in to make this program shine.
 This was a wonderful way to spend my last year of university and I’m happy that I worked at the CSE.”